Kafka

 group_options:

-# group_id sets the group to consume.
+# group_id sets the group to consume in.

 #